Home About Blog Contact

 Can any mechanic do a pink slip in NSW?

 No. Only mechanics who are authorised by Transport for NSW and have the correct equipment to submit to the RMS eSafety system can perform a valid pink slip inspection.
 Always check that your mechanic is an approved e-Safety inspector before booking.
-A to Z Automotive is fully RMS-approved and has been performing pink slip inspections since 2009.
+A to Z Automotive Services is fully RMS-approved and has been performing pink slip inspections since 2009.

 RELATED READS YOU WILL SURELY LIKE: